zenabu-suboi/masters_project/README.md

   * Bayesian Maximum Likelihood Estimation (BMLE)

 ## Model to be calibrated / Model under which simulation is performed
-    We use a simple stochastic Susceptible Infetious and Recovered (SIR) model with two parameters (beta - transmission coefficient and gamma - recovery rate).
+We use a simple stochastic Susceptible Infetious and Recovered (SIR) model with two arameters (beta - transmission coefficient and gamma - recovery rate).

 ## Major input requirements of the methods
     - Model under which simulation is performed